TheExcitedTech/ES-DE-Custom-Collections-Systems/README.md

 Place the custom art and logos into their respective folder for that theme.

-For custom collections, add a folder in the root directory of the theme with the name of the collection (EG create a 'tmnt' folder for Teenage Mutant Ninja Turtles).
-The easiest method for this is either downloading the folders that are in this repo or copying the 'custom-collections' folder in the root of the theme and then renaming the copy to the collection.
+For custom collections, add a folder in the root directory of the theme with the name of the collection (EG create a `tmnt` folder for Teenage Mutant Ninja Turtles).
+The easiest method for this is either downloading the folders that are in this repo or copying the `custom-collections` folder in the root of the theme and then renaming the copy to the collection.

 I just wrote a quick blurb on how to get these installed, if you want a deeper more thorough instruction set on how ES-DE handles custom content, I *highly* encourage everyone to read through ES-DE's User Manual on custom collections/systems.